bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 The basic idea here is that instead of finding a single "best guess" for a parameter, we try to find an interval that "traps" the actual value of the parameter (remember the observations have a "true" distribution) with a particular frequency.
-Let's take a look at the formal definition then try to interpret it:
+Let's take a look at the formal definition first and then try to interpret it:

     A :math:`1-\alpha` **confidence interval** for parameter